merklejerk/flex-contract/README.md

 // Define a contract interface bound to an address using an existing provider. contract = new FlexContract(ABI,
    {address: DEPLOYED_AT, provider: web3.currentProvider});
-// Make a transaction call signed by the provider's wallet. await contract.myTransactionFn('1337');
+// Make a transaction call, passing an argument, signed by the provider,
+// and wait for the receipt.
+await contract.myTransactionFn('1337');
-// Make a transaction call signed by an arbitrary account. await contract.myTransactionFn('1337', {key: PRIVATE_KEY});
+// Make a transaction call, signed by an arbitrary wallet,
+// and wait for 3 confirmations.
+await contract.myTransactionFn('1337', {key: PRIVATE_KEY}).confirmed(3);
 ```

 ## User Guide